f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     POST https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-system:system/f5-system-diagnostics-qkview:diagnostics/f5-system-diagnostics-ihealth:ihealth/f5-system-diagnostics-ihealth:upload

 In the body of the API call add details with the filename, optinal descrioption and SR number.
+The call below assumes you have previously stored iHealth credentials, otherwise you can add them inside the API call.

 .. code-block:: json